-Undergraduate, honours, masters and doctoral students get a 50GB mailbox, an instant messaging (IM) client and 1TB of secure cloud storage space on OneDrive.
+Undergraduate, honors, masters, and doctoral students get a 50GB mailbox, an instant messaging (IM) client, and 1TB of secure cloud storage space on OneDrive.

 Your myUCT email address is an ‘email address for life’, meaning that it will still be available after you graduate (should you not graduate, you will not retain your email address).

 Your email address will change to firstname.lastname@example.org once you graduate.

 - Open a browser and go to https://outlook.com/myuct.ac.za.

 - Sign in using your email@example.com and your password.

 - Your mailbox opens.

 These email settings should be used when setting up IMAP (Internet Message Access Protocol) email clients on your desktop or mobile devices.